scuzzydude/asimov/asimov.md

 You hear an eighteen-year old's rhymes, and it blows your mind, so you show him love on social media and then you have a new Bentley delivered to his home.
 That's some legendary praise, and it shows that Jay-Z and the newly knighted rapper share a common measure of value in music.
 McKnight turns into a strung-out junkie who gets pinched trying to trade his Bentley to an undercover cop for a brick, what does that say about your shared value system?
 Even if McKnight turns out to be a choir boy, do you have any idea what it costs to pay insurance, taxes and maintenance on a Bentley?
 Social media indentured servitude at best, at worst, the kid would be out driving Bentley Uber every time Flo calls for an installment.
 How's that going to look for Jay-Z's chosen one?
 It's a crime of necessity, because as a musician, Jay-Z gives you a Bentley, you can't not drive it, it's a golden ticket for potential generational musical wealth.
 Whatever it takes.

-There's a better way, and it's Scoot of Bling.
+There's a better way; It's Scoot of Bling.

 Instead of buying a Bentley off the lot with a phone call, you have your people find you a special Bentley.
 Maybe the one that John Bonham had to borrow from Princess Margaret in December 1970, racing across the country to keep schedule with the band to record *When the Levee Breaks*.
 Legend is, he ran over a goat on the way and stopped at the farm, knocked at the door, apologized profusely to the stunned farmer, and handed over a briefcase with £100,000 and then helped the farmer bury the goat.
-The legend does not specify if the briefcase belonged to Bonham or Princess Margaret.[^95]
+The legend does not specify if the briefcase belonged to Bonham or Princess Margaret.[^96]

 You ride this mythological bad-boy Bentley with the ultimate pedigree around Brooklyn, sometime on your own, sometimes with your boys, sometimes with your queen.
 It don't take long, and everybody knows it's Jay-Z's special car.
 You turn it into a Scoot -- the fine automobile becomes a gift to humanity - controlled by you.
 Maybe you lay off some shards to your friends, they stake some asimov, they earn privileges, maybe they can "curate" the car for when their sister gets married, or to take their mother to church, or whatever, like one day a year and scheduled in advanced.
 What they contribute builds up a reserve fund in the Scoot that can be used as escrow for insurance and maintenance.

 You make it known that Jay-Z's Bonzo Bentley is like a knighthood of rap.
 Either you just decide -- by fiat -- or maybe you set up some contest.
 It's possible to hold elections either in the responsibility domain or value domain; perhaps you get nominees from the public, or perhaps it's strictly at your royal whim.
-Regardless, when you declare a winner -- you throw him scoot with a responsibility characteristic -- the winner must accept[^96] - and he gets to drive the Bentley -- until somebody else comes along a displaces him and takes it.
+Regardless, when you declare a winner -- you throw him scoot with a responsibility characteristic -- the winner must accept[^97] - and he gets to drive the Bentley -- until somebody else comes along and displaces him and takes it.
 Each new winner accumulates responsibility -- the direct requirement to pay a portion of the upkeep cost -- and some occasional privilege to the Bentley for special occasions.
 This all can be managed via the protocol; somebody writes an app to manage the scheduling and the collection of dues.

-Maybe you become the car share king of New York, Scooting every one of your vehicles, as you can only flex one at a time.
-The Bonzo Bentley is special, it's for those who can flow, but maybe you start handing out Scoot of Bling to people you come across in everyday life.
+Maybe you become the car share king of New York, scooting all your vehicles, as you can only flex one at a time.
+The Bonzo Bentley is special; it's for those who can flow, but maybe you start handing out Scoot of Bling to people you come across in everyday life.
 A waitress really impresses you with her hard work, attention to detail, and professionalism, and a proximity app on your phone alerts you that the waitress is a pledge.
 The next morning, at the start of her shift, one of your people shows up at the restaurant with keys to a Mercedes.
 The waitress gets to drive it for a few months, but a waitress can't afford that kind responsibility in perpetuity, so you don't lay that characteristic on her scoot.
-Ten years later, when she's out of school and a big-time lawyer, she petitions you to lay the responsibility characteristic on her, and she contributes, paying it forward.
+Ten years later, she's out of school and a lawyer, she petitions you to lay the responsibility characteristic on her, and she contributes, paying it forward.

 You can expand your car collection, share the rides responsibly, and avoid the perpetual upkeep cost.
 Are there downsides?
 If you find yourself broke, you can't sell it.
 The cars are scooted -- they belong to humanity -- just curated by you.
 If it's really bling -- a privilege of wealth -- then you're not going to worry about that.
 You're Jay-Z, you don't liquidate value, you create value.

 In [Appendix C](#_Scoot_of_Special) I describe Scoot of Special Purpose Entities (SSPE) which are designed to ensure that property that is transformed into genius wealth remains in the public domain.
 It's easy to see that Scoot of Bling could be an instrument for fraud and tax evasion and that would undermine the system.
-SSPE work as stasis for the physical property curated by Scoot.
 SSPE will repurpose property in a system that ensures that it is a benefit to the public good.

 What happens when Jay-Z moves on?
 It depends.
 He can leave control of the Scoot to his heirs, and they can be the arbiters of what kind of sounds deserve the legacy of Jay-Z's Bonzo Bentley, or it can be arbitrated by the Scoot itself.
 It's fair to expect that the holders of the Bonzo Bentley Scoot -- people responsible for what it represents -- would want to continue the tradition as a tribute to their mentor.
 It becomes genius royalty, passed on for generations, as long we remember the flow.